 Training Mode Feature

-The Training Mode use case is updated to add the Layaway/Pre-ORder feature to Training Mode with no authorization call executed and the authorization is returned approved.
+The Training Mode use case is updated to add the Layaway/Pre-Order feature to Training Mode with no authorization call executed and the authorization is returned approved.

 Screen Layouts

 Enter Transaction Key

 The Enter Transaction Key screen is displayed when the operator selects to lookup previous transaction for finance plan and standalone warranty processes.
 The receipt barcode can be scanned on this screen.